 - Class Participation – 10%

-Late Policy: Problem sets are due at the beginning of class unless otherwise stated.
+Late Policy: Problem sets are due at 11:59pm on the due date unless otherwise stated.
 For each day your assignment is late, you will lose 5%.
 No extensions will be granted on the due date without a documented reason.